Niagara Falls Students Brew Coffee and Gain Life Skills

 NIAGARA FALLS, N.Y.
 (WIVB) Niagara Falls High School Students are brewing coffee for their teachers while gaining life skills.

-This group of 8 students have been working in the “F BITES (Food-based interventions with technology and science,) Proudly Serves Starbucks” program since the start of the school year.
+This group of 8 students has been working in the “F BITES (Food-based interventions with technology and science,) Proudly Serves Starbucks” program since the start of the school year.

 “They come in, put their aprons on, wash their hands and it is just like working in a cafe,” said Executive Director, Jamie Evan.